dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 ## Update
 Update is used to change the values of secondary attributes in one record only.
-The `Table.update1(rec)` operator takes a mapping, `rec`, which must provide the complete value of the primary key for the updated record and the new values for all updated attributes.
+The `Table.update1(rec)` operator takes a mapping, `rec`, which must provide:
+1. The complete value of the primary key for the updated record
+2. The new values for all updated attributes

 Example:
 ```python